-Eye diseases or conditions may be responsible for visual impairment.
-Some of the more common causes include:
+Eye diseases or conditions can cause visual impairment.
+Some of the more common causes of low vision include:

-- Diabetic Retinopathy – Vision and/or visual functioning can fluctuate from day to day as a result of diabetes.
+- Diabetic Retinopathy.
+People with diabetes can experience day-to-day changes in their vision and/or visual functioning as a result of the disease.
 Diabetes can cause blood vessels that nourish the retina to develop tiny, abnormal branches that leak.
-This can interfere with vision and, over time, may cause severe damage to the retina.
-Laser procedures and surgical treatments are used to reduce its progression, but systemic control of diabetes is a reputed factor.
+This can interfere with vision and, over time, may severely damage the retina.
+Laser procedures and surgical treatments can reduce its progression, but regulating blood sugar is the most important step in treating diabetic retinopathy.

-- Retinitis Pigmentosa - Retinitis pigmentosa gradually destroys night vision, severely reduces side vision, and may result in total impairment.
-An inherited disease, it usually produces its first symptom-night blindness—in childhood or adolescence.
+- Retinitis Pigmentosa.
+Retinitis pigmentosa gradually destroys night vision, severely reduces side vision and may result in total vision impairment.
+An inherited disease, its first symptom-night blindness-usually occurs in childhood or adolescence.

-- Retinopathy of Prematurity (ROP) – Previously known as retrolental fibroplasia, retinopathy of prematurity occurs in infants born prematurely and is caused by high oxygen levels in incubators during the critical neonatal period.
+- Retinopathy of Prematurity (ROP).
+Retinopathy of prematurity occurs in infants born prematurely.
+It is caused by the high oxygen levels in incubators during the critical neonatal period.

-- Cataracts – A cataract is a clouding of part or all of the lens inside the eye.
-This clouding interferes with light reaching the retina at the back of the eye, resulting in a generalized loss of vision.
-Causes are aging, long-term exposure to the sun's ultraviolet radiation, injury, disease and inherited disorders.
-If the eye is healthy, a cataract can be surgically removed and vision restored, usually with intraocular lens implants.
+- Cataracts.
+A cataract is a clouding of part or all of the lens inside the eye.
+This clouding interferes with light reaching the retina at the back of the eye, resulting in general loss of vision.
+Causes include aging, long-term exposure to the sun's ultraviolet radiation, injury, disease and inherited disorders.
+If the eye is healthy, a cataract can be surgically removed.
+Usually an intraocular lens implant is inserted in the eye, and vision is restored.
 Cataract surgery has a high success rate in otherwise healthy eyes.
-However, there are still individuals for whom cataract surgery is not possible as well as those with other ocular diseases(s) that may require low vision rehabilitation to maximize the remaining vision.
+However, cataract surgery is not always possible for people who also have other eye diseases.
+These people may require low-vision rehabilitation to maximize their remaining vision.

-- Glaucoma – Glaucoma is a form of damage to the optic nerve, which can result in vision impairment.
-The optic nerve damage in glaucoma can be due to the internal pressure in the eye building up because of problems with the flow or drainage of fluid within the eye, or can result without increased intraocular pressure (normal tension glaucoma) due to insufficient blood flow to the optic nerve.
-There are no early symptoms in the most common form, but the first signs of damage are side (peripheral) vision defects and difficulty with night vision.
-Early diagnosis and treatment with drugs or sometimes surgery can minimize vision loss.
+- Glaucoma.
+Glaucoma causes damage to the optic nerve.
+Most commonly, this occurs due to increasing internal pressure in the eye because of problems with the flow or drainage of fluid within the eye.
+It can also occur when the internal pressure of the eye does not increase (normal tension glaucoma), but there is not enough blood flow to the optic nerve.
+There are no early symptoms in the most common form of glaucoma, but the first signs of damage are defects in side (peripheral) vision and difficulty with night vision.
+If diagnosed early, it can be treated with drugs, or sometimes surgery can minimize vision loss.